SIVA-RAJA/SIVA-RAJA/README.md

 </div>

-I'm still exploring what I want to build, and I've stopped treating that like a problem to solve.
-It's the current version of the story.
 Every `git commit` is me learning a little more about what I'm actually good at — and what I actually want.

 Running log.